angellist/boba/README.md

 Contributed compilers should be well documented, and named after and include a link or reference to the Gem, DSL, or other module they implement RBIs for.

 Compilers for Gems, DSLs, or modules that are not publicly available will not be accepted.

+### Releasing

+1. Bump the version in `lib/boba/version.rb`, and commit.
+2. Add a new tag: `git tag vX.Y.Z`.
+3. Then push `git push origin head vX.Y.Z`.